 Once ready, pop them into a preheated oven for about 8 minutes — depending on the size and thickness of your cookies.
 Start checking the cookies at about 7 minutes, and watch them like a hawk.
 Like.
 A. Hawk.
 You want to cook them just until the edges start to lightly brown and the candy has melted — NOT until the cookies are brown and the candy has caramelized.
 Hello, ruined first batch!

-One thing to note: this recipe makes a LOT of cookies.
+One thing to note: this recipe makes a LOT of cookies (depending on the size).
 I ended up using half the dough and had about 36 cookies.
 I did NOT want to make 72 stained glass cookies, so I popped the rest of the sugar cookie dough into the freezer to be used at a later date.
 So you may want to cut the recipe in half unless you’re making larger cookies.

 - I used Jolly Ranchers because I liked the range of colors, but you could use Lifesavers or something similar.

 - You can freeze any extra cookie dough for up to 3 months.